SuReLI/1dtrack/data/readme.txt

 Double variables are made integer.
 No negative values.
-Double below .1 are multiplied by 100 and made integer.
-Zeros are added so that we keep track of the order of magnitude.
+Double below 0. are multiplied by 100 and made integer.
-Double below 1. are multiplied by 10 and made integer.
 Zeros are added so that we keep track of the order of magnitude.